oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  1. A **TypeName**, which is simply a string used to refer to that type.
- 2. The **BaseType** for the definition, which must be one the twelve core types shown in Figure 3-2.
+ 2. The **CoreType** for the definition, which must be one the twelve core types shown in Figure 3-2.
  3. Zero or more of the available JADN **TypeOptions** that refine the core types to fit particular needs.